5 Centimeters per Second: Episode 3: 5 Centimeters per Second

 It is now 2008 and Takaki is a programmer in Tokyo.
 Meanwhile, Akari is preparing to marry another man.
 Takaki still longs for Akari to the detriment of his lifestyle.
 He receives a call from his current girlfriend but does not answer which signifies the end of the relationship.
 Depressed, Takaki quits his job as he is unable to cope with his feelings for Akari.
 Akari goes through a box of her old possessions and finds the letter she had written for Takaki thirteen years ago in 1995.
 Takaki finds himself in a convenience store reading a magazine about the decade long journey of the rocket launched in the 2nd act.
 Takaki and Akari begin a dual narration where they both recall a recent dream.
 In the dream they relive their last meeting in the snow-filled Iwafune and remember the wish to someday watch the cherry blossoms together again.

 Later, while walking down the same road they knew when they were children, Takaki and Akari appear to pass and recognize each other at the train crossing.
-It's the same place they had promised to watch the cherry blossoms together thirteen years ago, just before Akari moved to Tochigi.
-On opposite sides of the tracks, they stop and begin to look back, yet a passing train cuts off their view.
+It is the same place they had promised to watch the cherry blossoms together thirteen years ago, just before Akari moved to Tochigi.
+On opposite sides of the tracks, they stop and begin to look back, but a passing train cuts off their view.
 Takaki waits for the train to pass and finds that Akari is gone.
 After a moment, he smiles to himself and continues walking as the cherry blossoms stir in the train's wake.